-->

 I created scenarios, conducted task analysis, made paper prototypes and then I began with wireframing and explored possible ways of visualizing the data.
 I was given constant feedback by my manager and mentor via weekly meetings.
 Based upon the feedback, I created iterations.

 I delivered high fidelity UI mockups and a UX specification sheet at the end of my internship.
 The project is an ongoing project.
 Working at Amazon was a unique learning experience that helped me understand better about how the industry works.
-What sort centres do?

 They sort, of course.
 Packages from fulfilment centres reach the sort centres.
 Sort centres palletize (group) the packages based upon where they are headed and other factors like the urgency of the packages.
 These pallets are then loaded on various trucks which are headed to the destination of the packages.